top of page

 What have I gotten myself into?!

-Once you have more awareness, you realize how little you know and how much you have to learn.
-During this stage, you may feel overwhelmed or that you are backtracking because you are now aware of your mistakes, but you also understand why the new skill is valuable.
+As your awareness grows, you begin to realize just how little you know and how much there is still to learn.
+During this stage, you might experience information overload and feel as if you're backtracking as you become more aware of your mistakes, but you also understand why the new skill is valuable.

 Conscious Competence